 For each piece of repertoire, the Kit contains the analysis, excerpts, focused questions and musical knowledge terms and ideas, opportunities for ensemble, sequenced activities to immerse the student in being a musician, and deep engagement through improvisation and composition, using ideas from the Australian repertoire.

-The UTS MusEd Kit and program focuses on 5 contemporary (written within the last 15 years) Australian music scores and recordings performed by the Australia Piano Quartet.
+The UTS MusEd Kit and program focus on 5 contemporary (written within the last 15 years) Australian music scores and recordings performed by the Australia Piano Quartet.
 The authentic learning experience is designed to support teachers and students to develop their own personal responses to composition ideas from the repertoire, and have the opportunity to watch, hear and discuss these with the composers and players.

-MUSED LAUNCH: PREMIERE CONCERT AT SYDNEY OPERA HOUSE
+MUSED LAUNCH: SYDNEY OPERA HOUSE 2017

 MusEd program was officially launched on 27 October 2017 at the Utzon Room, Sydney Opera House.
 The launch included a premiere concert.
 The highly acclaimed Australia Piano Quartet (APQ) performed newly commissioned works by Australian composer Ross Edwards together with vibrant works by Elena Kats-Chernin and other composers from the syllabus.
 The attendants experienced the excitement of APQ live and engaged in a direct and personal dialogue with the composers and musicians in the intimate Utzon Room.